 I used to think that I’d go into newspapers once I graduated and work my way up, but the reality is this just isn’t for me.
 Instead I currently work within the social media industry, for the biggest viral video sharing Facebook page – and I love it.

-This also gives me more time to work on my blog and The Growing Up Guide.
+This also gives me more time to work on my blog.
 Meaning I can stick to writing about the things I want to write about, rather than it becoming a chore because it’s my job.

 Blogging has a set style to it – or at least my blogging does; and this is what I want to write, not news stories and features in the house style of some magazine.